 You and Me: Chapter 1

 "What day is it?
 And in what month?"

 We walked in the line, treading to the beat of our dead, this mournful song being the only song I have never wanted to and will never sing.
-Her dead body was beside me, moving yet all the same still.
-She would never move again, and yet, here she was traveling to her grave.
-You don't love her Edward,
+Her dead body was beside me, moving yet still.
+She would never move again, but here she was traveling to her grave.

 I love him, and he is a part of her.
 I used to love her, before she gave me him.